Finding out you're having twins, triplets or more!

 Triplets and higher order multiples are formed this way too, but may be in different combinations.
 For example, you may have a set of triplets where two are identical and one is not.

-Find out more about antenatal care, looking after yourself , common symptoms in multiple pregnancies , complications, preparing for your babies’ arrival, work and finance , and birth plans.
+For more visit antenatal care, looking after yourself ,common symptoms in multiple pregnancies , complications, preparing for your babies’ arrival, work and finance and birth plans.